ZachWatkins/zachwatkins.github.io/articles/coding-without-typing/index.md

 ## Conclusion

 I'm optimistic that I can maintain my productivity and hope to improve on it during this process of reevaluating my tools and techniques.
 I'm documenting what I learn from this here to remind myself and educate others about this subject.

-If you liked this article, I'd like to hear from you on X (@zachwatkinsv1).